 We've come a long way since we first started way back in 1900.
 We can trace our company history back to the mid 19th century.

 The company was originally owned by William Barton, an ironmonger who specialised in the manufacture of heating stoves and cooking ranges, winning awards at the Paris 1867 exhibition for his designs.
 Further awards were won in 1882 at the Smoke Abatement Exhibition.
-The company were eventually taken over by Holland Brothers in the mid 1880's and by 1900 were running an Ironmongers and Bicycle shop at 24 Strait Bargate, Boston.
+The company was eventually taken over by Holland Brothers in the mid 1880's and by 1900 were running an Ironmongers and Bicycle shop at 24 Strait Bargate, Boston.
 In 1900 Holland Bros decided to branch into the 'new fangled' motor cars as well as bicycles and needed larger premises and so decided to sell the Ironmongery business.

 Four generations of the Hutson family have been involved in the business since.
 Two brothers purchased the business with help from their father, and 'Hutson Bros' came into existence on the 1st July 1900.
 Sadly, one brother passed away shortly afterwards, leaving Henry Hutson as the sole owner.
 In 1905, Hutson Bros moved to larger premises nearby at 11 Wide Bargate, where they remained for 80 years.
 Henry had three sons, and after the Second World War they all came together to run the Ironmongery and Plumbing business as a limited company, 'Hutsons (Ironmongers) Ltd' in July 1946.